suri97/Self-Driving-Car-Simulation/README.md

 # Simulate a Self-Driving-Car
-Using the technique of "Behavioral Cloning" training a car to drive itself on a track in Unity3D simulation
+Using the technique of "Behavioral Cloning" train a car to drive itself on a track in Unity3D simulation

 ## Usage